 a) Realize that physics is based on key principles that build upon each other, and the reasoning that follows from them.
-You cannot succeed by trying to memorize certain procedures or equations; it iust won't work.
+You cannot succeed by trying to memorize certain procedures or equations; it just won't work.
 So read the text and listen to lectures with this in mind.
+Keep asking yourself " what is the fundamental idea here ?"

-- b) Make time to do the assignments.
-It is extremely rare for a student to be able to do well in physics without doing assignments. - c) Attend every class as it is difficult to learn physics without an interactive dialogue with an instructor who can help you understand the particular difficulties (conceptual or operational) that you are having.
-Learn your class notes well; the course emphasizes material covered in class especially on quizzes - d) Read the chapter before you come to class and take notes on things you don't understand while reading. - e) Make sure that you have the necessary math background. - f) Do not allow yourself to fall behind as the situation will likely get progressively worse - g) Ask questions in class when you don't understand and take advantage of any office hours that are set up - h) Plan your schedule so that you have enough time to do the class. - i) Take advantage of the well organized Math / Science Tutorial Center, EOPS, and the Student success and retention program. - j) Work with other students so you can share their insights.
+b) Make time to do the Lecture Review and regular HW assignments .
+It is extremely rare for a student to be able to do well in physics without doing assignments.

+c) Attend every class as it is difficult to learn physics without an interactive dialogue with an instructor who can help you understand the particular difficulties (conceptual or operational) that you are having.
+Learn your class notes well; the course emphasizes material covered in class especially on quizzes d) Read the chapter before you come to class and take notes on things you don't understand while reading.

+e) Make sure that you have the necessary math background.

+f) Do not allow yourself to fall behind as the situation will likely get progressively worse g) Ask questions in class when you don't understand and take advantage of any office hours that are set up h) Plan your schedule so that you have enough time to do the class.

+i) Take advantage of the well organized Math / Science Tutorial Center, EOPS, and the Student success and retention program.

+j) Work with other students so you can share their insights.
 Be mindful however of the plagiarism and cheating (see above).